awsdocs/aws-iot-docs/developerguide/device-advisor-console-tutorial.md

    Under **Test suite properties**, fill out the following\.
    + **Test suite name**: You can create the suite with a custom name\.
    + **Device role ARN**: Provide the device role ARN that was created as part of the [prerequisites](device-advisor-setting-up.md)\.
    + **Timeout** \(optional\): The timeout in milliseconds for each test case in the current test suite\.
-The default timeout value will be used if no timeout value is specified\.
+If you don't specify a timeout value, the default value is used\.
-   + **Tags** \(optional\): Add tags to the test suite that you are going to create\.
+   + **Tags** \(optional\): Add tags to the test suite that you're going to create\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-test-suite-properties-panel.png)

-   Once done, choose **Update properties**\.
+   When you've finished, choose **Update properties**\.

-1. Choose **Edit** under `Test group 1` to modify the group level configuration\.
+1. To modify the group level configuration, under `Test group 1`, choose **Edit**\.
 Then, enter a **Name** to give the group a custom name\.
 Optionally, you can also enter a **Timeout** value in milliseconds under the selected test group\.
-The default timeout value will be used if no timeout value is specified\.
+If you don't specify a timeout value, the default value is used\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-edit-test-group.png)

    Choose **Done**\.

-1. Then, drag one of the available test cases from **Test cases** into the test group\.
+1. Drag one of the available test cases from **Test cases** into the test group\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-drag-test-cases.png)

-1. Choose **Edit** on the test case under your test group to modify the test case level configuration\.
+1. To modify the test case level configuration on the test case under your test group, choose **Edit**\.
 Then, enter a **Name** to give the group a custom name\.
 Optionally, you can also enter a **Timeout** value in milliseconds under the selected test group\.
-The default timeout value will be used if no timeout value is specified\.
+If you don't specify a timeout value, the default value is used\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-edit-test-case.png)

    Choose **Done**\.
 **Note**
-Select **Add test group** to add more test groups to the test suite\.
-Follow the steps above to create and configure more test groups or to add more test cases to one or more test groups\.
+To add more test groups to the test suite, choose **Add test group**\.
+Follow the preceding steps to create and configure more test groups or to add more test cases to one or more test groups\.
 Test groups and test cases can be reordered by dragging\.
-Device Advisor will run tests in the order in which you define the test groups and test cases\.
+Device Advisor runs tests in the order in which you define the test groups and test cases\.

 1. Choose **Create test suite**\.

    The test suite should be created successfully and you'll be redirected to the **Test suites** page where you can view all the test suite that have been created\.

-   If the test suite creation failed, make sure the test suite, test groups and test cases have been configured according to the instructions\.
+   If the test suite creation failed, make sure the test suite, test groups, and test cases have been configured according to the instructions\.

 ## Start a test suite run<a name="device-advisor-console-run-test-suite"></a>

-1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Test**, **Device Advisor** and then choose **Test suites**\.
+1. In the [AWS IoT console](https://console.aws.amazon.com/iot), in the navigation pane, expand **Test**, **Device Advisor**, and then choose **Test suites**\.

 1. Choose the test suite for which you'd like to view the test suite details\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/da-test-suites.png)